 2. Move your pension to your new employer

 Not all pension schemes will allow it, but moving your pension from an old job into your new one has the benefit of keeping everything in one place.

 On the other hand, the same arguments about control, charges and investment choice apply.
 You are missing an opportunity to squirrel away a pension pot which is not tied to any employer, and in your name only.

 And if you change job a second time, you’ll have the same questions about dealing with old pensions on your hands again.

 3. Move your pension into an account in your own name

 It’s also possible to move your pension into an account with only your name on it.
 This is called a Personal retirement bond, or sometimes a Buyout bond.
-You can also use a PRSA.
+(You can also use a PRSA).

 This route enables you to cut the cord with your old job.
 And at the same time, your pension stays independent from your new employer.

 If you move your money into a Personal retirement bond, you control the investment choice (aided by your financial advisor).
 You also have the benefit of transparency on charges (which are generally competitive by comparison to many company pensions), and the ability to move from one pension provider to another if you wish.